Vedantttgitteee20/LLM_Model_Chaabi/README.md

 # LLM Model to read CSV

 ## Overview
 This project demonstrates the use of a BERT-based language model for some task related to Chaabi.
 The model is hosted using Gradio for easy interaction.
-Alternatively all-MiniLM-L6-v2 model is also explored
+Alternatively all-MiniLM-L6-v2 model is also explored.
+This was done as assignment for applying to company Chaabi

 ## Usage